Young Kim: 2020

 In April 2019, Kim announced that she would run again to represent the 39th district.
 Immediately after her announcement, top party officials rallied behind her, including House minority leader Kevin McCarthy.
 In the March 2020 jungle primary, Kim received 48.3% of the vote to Cisneros's 46.9%, and thus both advanced out of the primary to a rematch.

 Kim proved to be one of the top House fund-raising challengers across the nation, outraising Cisneros $6.16 million to $4.36 million.
 Unlike in the previous cycle, most election observers rated the race "Lean Democrat", with FiveThirtyEight predicting Kim had a 26% chance of winning.

 At the end of election night, Kim led by about 1,000 votes.
 As mail-in ballots were counted, her lead continued to grow, in contrast to the trend in the previous election.
 The Associated Press projected her as the winner on November 13.
 She won even as Democratic presidential nominee Joe Biden carried the district by 10 points.
 Kim, Michelle Steel and Marilyn Strickland became the first Korean-American women elected to Congress.

 2022

 In December 2021, Kim announced that she would seek reelection in California's 40th congressional district, due to redistricting.

+2024

+Kim successfully ran for reelection in the 40th congressional district in 2024, beating Democrat Joe Kerr by about 10 points.
+Kim continued to received support from Republican groups and officials, including the California Republican Party and former Orange County Supervisor Andrew Do.